top of page

 Admittedly, I always go back to poetry.
-I write and publish poems every year no matter what my other projects are.
+I write and publish poems every year no matter what my other projects are or how they are doing.
 Poetry is the lifeblood of all my work.

 —Sarah Zale, author of Sometimes You Do Things

 In this double-author volume, Mr. Persun's "Sentences" are "...crafted meditations that illuminate a world of work, art, chores, relationships, and this universal man's place within it." —Gary Copeland Lilley

 These poems transport us back in time to Beutys Run and a boy who was too far downstream to be called home.
 Poem after poem, we bond with the narrator who lives among invisible winds and who lets go of his song in hopes it may fly.